StefanRadu-ITSERVER/website/docs/csharp/arrays/methods.md

 If an array contains duplicate elements (which have the same value), then `BinarySearch` will return the index of one of those elements.
 :::

 ### Next
-If you are interested how to implement these methods procedurally (reinventing the wheel), you can read the next post:
+If you are interested how to implement these methods procedurally (reinventing the wheel), that's coming up next ;)